De Creeft, José, b. 1884 d. 1982

-Biographical/Historical Note: Sculptor; New York, N.Y.; d.
-1982.
+Biographical/Historical Note: José de Creeft (1908-1982) was a Spanish-born sculptor active in New York City, New York.
 Born in Guadalajara, Spain and raised in Barcelona.
 He studied at the Academie Julian, emigrated to the United States, becoming a citizen in 1940, and taught at the Black Mountain College and at the Art Students League.

 How to Use this Collection